PayThePizzo/Data-Structures-and-Algorithms/Theory/3 - Sorting/0 - SORTING.md

 Sorting is one of the fundamental problems of Computer Science.

 Formally, the output of any sorting algorithm must satisfy two conditions:
-1. The output is in monotonic order (each element is no smaller/larger than the previous element, according to the required order).
+1. The output is in **monotonic order**.
+   1. Non-decreasing or Non-increasing based on the requirements.
+Normally the output is sorted in a non-decreasing way
-2. The output is a permutation (a reordering, yet retaining all of the original elements) of the input.
+2. The output is a **permutation**
+   1. A reordering, yet retaining all of the original elements of the input.

+## Concepts

 Here we will introduce some main concepts and characteristics of the sorting algorithms we are going to study in this section [3]: